Institutional news 2 January 2023

 The DeSIRA initiative

-The DeSIRA initiative (Development Smart Innovation through Research in Agriculture) is led by the European Commission Directorate General International Partnerships (DG INTPAR) and is working with the Bill & Melinda Gates Foundation.
+The DeSIRA initiative (Development Smart Innovation through Research in Agriculture) is led by the European Commission Directorate General International Partnerships (DG INTPA) and is working with the Bill & Melinda Gates Foundation.
 It intends to strengthen research partnerships (Europe and the global South) and promote research in partnership with development players and impact-oriented research.
 It receives financial support from several European national development agencies.